Mvogtsinga/weekendfoodfoot/README.md

 Deploying the project to Heroku.
 This was solved by creating a new app.

-There was an issue with trying to get the dropdown menu to work.
-By mistake I hadn't put the link to the JavaScript file in the html file.
-After I added the link, the dropdown menu worked but was only showing the dropdown part while it was being pressed.
-Also the words were not visible and the width of the dropdown was very narrow and that's probably why the words weren't on it.
-I solved the issue by changing the css.

-The header was set to position: fixed and was covering the content.
-To solve this I increased the size of the margin at the top of the main section.

-I had problems deploying my project to Heroku.
-This was solved by adding the correct Config Vars to Heroku.

-The navigation menu was showing the same things for signed in users as signed out users.
-This was solved by changing the urls.

-The text on the buttons was not fitting on the buttons in the mobile view so I set the font size in percentage instead of pixels.

-I was trying to prevent double bookings by filtering out appointments that had been booked.
-It wasn't working and the booked appointments were still showing up on the list of available appointments.
-This was solved by editing the booking view.

 # Deployment

 Heroku was the main deployements Tools for this project.
 I add a Procfile and requirements.txt files to the project.